An introduction to the Learning Cluster Design Model through books, whitepapers and more

 Instructional Design in a Digital Age: A New Model is Taking Hold

 For over fifty years, instructional design and development models for training have centered around the goal of designing one deliverable given a learning challenge.
 Though learning is becoming more bite-sized, these bits are often considered accessories or in support of a formal program like a course or class.
 The Learning Cluster Design model, in use since 2016, provides an approach that re-examines traditional assumptions and evolves L&D for today’s digitally-enabled culture.

 In this paper, we will share how L&D practitioners and professionals are using the model, what is working, and what is challenging.
 Overall, our study showed a 77% Net Promoter Score for the LCD model, indicating a high degree of loyalty and positive referral, by a wide range of L&D professionals, representing a vari-ety of roles, industries, and experience levels.
 We share three different case stud-ies of the model: an internal L&D “solo” practitioner, a non-L&D use case, and an L&D practitioner layering in LCD model.
 The study showed that over half of the respondents are making the LCD model a norm.

 We Need It Personalized, Up to Date, and NOW!

 The Association for Talent Development’s handbooks are known for their comprehensive expert insight, featuring leading thinkers in the training and talent field.
-Lisa MD Owens and Crystal Kadakia are thrilled to be featured as contributors to the forthcoming 2021 edition.
+Lisa MD Owens and Crystal Kadakia are thrilled to be featured as contributors to the 2022 edition.